-What may be most striking about the new Go Direct Sensor Cart is that students can obtain excellent data from simple textbook-quality experiments that require very minimal setup.
+What may be most striking about the new Go Direct Sensor Cart is that students can obtain excellent kinematic data with minimal lab setup.

 A momentum-impulse experiment can be done without a track.
 Simply attach a hoop spring to the built-in force sensor on the cart, and let the cart bounce off a wall while rolling on a bare floor.
 The velocity changes during the impact, and a clear impulse can be measured from the area under the force-time graph using the integral feature in Graphical Analysis 4.

 Both of these experiments require only moments of setup, yet they yield high-quality data.
 Let us know what experiments you try with your sensor carts.